Serjik85/HeaderStudioProd/replit.md

 - July 08, 2025.
 Initial setup
 - July 08, 2025.
 Removed mobile app development services and updated project count to 20+ projects
 - July 08, 2025.
 Replaced portfolio section with "Our Capabilities" and "How We Work" sections due to lack of portfolio projects
+- July 08, 2025.
+Removed pricing section and technology tags from capabilities section

 ## User Preferences